-While they lack the eye-popping numbers of Chinese and Indian services, the success of Hulu’s ad-supported tier, along with Roku, Tubi, and Pluto TV, evinces strong potential.
+While they lack the eye-popping numbers of Chinese and Indian services, the success of Hulu’s ad-supported tier, along with Roku, Tubi and Pluto TV, evinces strong potential.

 Ad-supported streaming services offer a fair exchange of attention for content—a big factor in their popularity.
-On traditional TV, a one-hour drama episode typically has 42 minutes of programming and 18 minutes of advertising: an ad load of 30 percent.
-On a streaming service, a TV drama episode averages five minutes of advertising and thus, an ad load of less than 10 percent.
+On traditional TV, a one-hour drama episode typically has 42 minutes of programming and 18 minutes of advertising: an ad load of 30 per cent.
+On a streaming service, a TV drama episode averages five minutes of advertising and thus, an ad load of less than 10 per cent.

 Advertisers are rooting for ad-supported video services to take hold.
-The predominance of the subscription-only model has left advertisers out in the cold and made the ad market for pay TV remarkably resilient52 given its accelerating subscriber attrition, which included 1.5 million losses in Q2 2019 alone.53 Digital ad spending is increasing, but 60 percent of it goes to Facebook and Google (including YouTube) 54; only 3 percent of TV ad spending finds its way to streaming video services that offer professionally produced content.55 With the emergence of ad-supported video services with millions of monthly users, advertisers will have more options.
+The predominance of the subscription-only model has left advertisers out in the cold and made the ad market for pay TV remarkably resilient52 given its accelerating subscriber attrition, which included 1.5 million losses in Q2 2019 alone.53 Digital ad spending is increasing, but 60 per cent of it goes to Facebook and Google (including YouTube) 54; only 3 per cent of TV ad spending finds its way to streaming video services that offer professionally produced content.55 With the emergence of ad-supported video services with millions of monthly users, advertisers will have more options.

 In Asia, ad-supported services will likely remain a pillar of video streaming.
 Ads provide much-needed revenue for services like the Chinese “big three” that seek to expand into new areas, such as gaming and music.
-Subscriptions will remain part of the mix for premium content, such as sports and original programs.
-However, ad-supported-only services will likely remain vital for consumers with little disposable income, and for whom “catch-up TV,” including sporting events that have already taken place, is enough.
+Subscriptions will remain part of the mix for premium content, such as sports and original programmes.
+However, ad-supported-only services will likely remain vital for consumers with little disposable revenue and for whom “catch-up TV,” including sporting events that have already taken place, is enough.

 In the United States, ad-supported video services could grow rapidly.
 With over 300 streaming services available today and a raft of high-profile services entering the market, there simply isn’t room for them all.
 Consumers will likely select a handful of “must-have” subscriptions—whether that’s more than three remains to be seen.
 Big media companies with large libraries that don’t “make the podium” could launch their own ad-supported services, with or without a subscription tier.
 For other services, providers may have to decide between making them subscription-only or joining an ad-supported aggregator.
-Then there’s the matter of paying for the original programs and live sports that attract subscribers; ad revenue can surely help fund content development and acquisition, as it has in Asia.
+Then there’s the matter of paying for the original programmes and live sports that attract subscribers; ad revenue can surely help fund content development and acquisition, as it has in Asia.

 Some US-based streaming giants that use a subscription-only model may opt for an ad-driven model in value-conscious markets.

-In both Asia and the United States, advertisers will likely move more of their spending to ad-supported services, attracted by millions of “eyeballs,” the ability to target individual consumers, and the certainty that their brands will be attached to professionally produced shows and movies—known quantities in comparison with user-generated content.
+In both Asia and the United States, advertisers will likely move more of their spending to ad-supported services, attracted by millions of “eyeballs,” the ability to target individual consumers and the certainty that their brands will be attached to professionally produced shows and movies—known quantities in comparison with user-generated content.

 Today, business and technology innovation are inextricably linked and the demand for technology-enabled business transformation services is rapidly growing.
 Deloitte technology professionals around the world help clients resolve their most critical information and technology challenges.